one-dev-company/cmdk/README.md

 </div>
 ```

 The internal label only exists to keep accessibility principles.
-When rederend is not shown visibly.
-And if you have an external one, there's no need to render the internal.
-Thus you don't have two `htmlFor` pointing to the input search `id`.
+When rendered, is not shown visibly.
+And if you have an external label, there's no need to render the internal one.
+Thus you don't have two `htmlFor` pointing to the `id` search input.

 ### Dialog `[cmdk-dialog]` `[cmdk-overlay]`